top of page

 1. Alcohol Inks

-• Brands like Ranger, Pinata, and Octopus Fluids are widely available in the UK and Amazon.
+• Brands like Ranger, Pinata, and Octopus Fluids are available in the UK and on Amazon.

-• You can find single colours or starter sets.
+• You can choose single colours or starter sets.

-• Helps the inks flow and blend beautifully.
+• This helps the inks flow and blend beautifully.

-• Glass or Metal – Gives an ultra-sleek effect.
+• Glass or Metal: Provides an ultra-sleek effect.

-• Gloves and Protective Clothing – Because alcohol ink stains everything!
+• Gloves and Protective Clothing: Alcohol ink stains everything!

 1. Prep Your Workspace

-• Work in a well-ventilated area.
-Alcohol inks have strong fumes.
+• Work in a well-ventilated area, as alcohol inks have strong fumes.

 • Cover your table with plastic or a silicone mat to prevent stains.